Freedom-Windows-Team/Lindows_11.1/README.md

 It can be used to change a system process to an ordinary process, or change an ordinary process to a system process very easily.

-Just use it to simply modify the process type, then you will be able to perfectly kill the system critical processes without getting a BSOD!
+Just use it to modify the process type, then you will be able to perfectly kill the system critical processes without getting a BSOD!

+And at the same time, the batch code that achieves manual triggering the BSOD by killing the system processes also works properly.